By the end of this section, you will be able to:

 Political parties and campaign managers approach every population of voters differently, based on what they know about factors that influence turnout.
 Everyone targets likely voters, which are the category of registered voters who vote regularly.
 Most campaigns also target registered voters in general, because they are more likely to vote than unregistered citizens.
 For this reason, many polling agencies ask respondents whether they are already registered and whether they voted in the last election.
 Those who are registered and did vote in the last election are likely to have a strong interest in politics and elections and will vote again, provided they are not angry with the political system or politicians.

-In 2012, for example, the Census Bureau reported that only 53.6 percent of eligible voters between the ages of eighteen and twenty-four registered and 41.2 percent voted, while 79.7 percent of sixty-five to seventy-four-year-olds registered and 73.5 percent voted.34 Once a person has retired, reliance on the government will grow if he or she draws income from Social Security, receives health care from Medicare, and enjoys benefits such as transportation and social services from state and local governments (Figure 7.7).
+In 2016, for example, the Census Bureau reported that only 51 percent of eligible voters between the ages of eighteen and twenty-four registered and 39 percent voted, while 75 percent of sixty-five to seventy-four-year-olds registered and 68 percent voted.31 Once a person has retired, reliance on the government will grow if they draw income from Social Security, receive health care from Medicare, and enjoy benefits such as transportation and social services from state and local governments (Figure 7.7).

 Making a Difference